embetech-official/logger/README.md

 ### LOGGER_HUMAN_READABLE_TIMESTAMP

-This option is available only when LOGGER_TIMESTAMPS is ON.
+Available only when `LOGGER_TIMESTAMPS` is ON.
-Changes the format of timestamp to hh:mm::ss.ms:
+Changes the timestamp format to `hh:mm:ss.ms`:

 ```shell
 02:13:20.085 DEFAULT (I): test message